Presented by the National Screen Institute in association with Telefilm Canada

 What are the exact dates of the course?

 NSI Features First is a 10-month training course.
-The week-long, phase one training session takes place in Toronto from January 23 to 27, 2017.
+The week-long, phase 1 training session takes place in Toronto (exact dates TBD).

-A second (up to) week-long training session will be held in April/May 2017.
-Exact dates and locations will be determined once the final teams are chosen.
+A second (up to) week-long training session will be held in Toronto – one for producers (exact dates TBD) and a writer’s story editing session after the Toronto Screenwriting Conference in June 2019.
+Exact dates will be determined once the final teams are chosen.

 What rights does NSI have on the project?